ouadev/KudosJudge/README.md

 the network part, the threading, and sandboxing seem to work just fine.
 Credits
 ----------------------------
 Ouadim Jamal           : sandboxing,execution, configuration.
 Beqqi Mohammed         : threading/network.

 contact
 ------------------------------
-please contact if you're intersted in the idea, or wish to contribute so that the project can be deployed and used. contact also if you have questions .
+If you're intersted in the idea, or wish to contribute so that the project can be deployed and used, please contact me or just open an issue within the repository.